Official Website of Author Robert Weinberg

 Photo Gallery

 Welcome to the virtual home of Bob Weinberg, author, editor and collector.
-Over the years, Bob has written sixteen novels, sixteen non-fiction books, and edited over a hundred anthologies.
-For the past several years, Bob has been writing comic books.
-He's also a collector of rare pulp magazines and original science fiction art.
-This site is designed to give you an overview of Bob's varied career and an idea of what's coming up next for this popular and prolific writer.
+Over the years, Bob wrote sixteen novels, sixteen non-fiction books, and edited over a hundred anthologies.
+For the past several years, Bob had been writing comic books.
+He was also a collector of rare pulp magazines and original science fiction art.
+This site is designed to give you an overview of Bob's varied career.

 A number of Bob's books, including several titles that have been out of print for years, are available (signed copies) in new condition from our friends at Vintage Library.